lorin1999/pet/introspection/introspection.md

 Here is a good [old-school tutorial](http://www.ibm.com/developerworks/library/l-pyint/) to introspection if you want to explore that a bit more.

+### Better interactive exploration

+If you want to try these things in a REPL (Read Eval Print Loop - a.k.a.
+Interactive Interpreter) I would strongly recommend [Ipython](https://ipython.org/).
+It is much more powerful than the default REPL with tab completion, syntax highlighting shell functionality and a powerful help system.

 ### Demos

 * [basic object introspection](introspection.py)